BeyondAR/beyondar/README.md

 <uses-feature android:name="android.hardware.sensor.compass" />
 ```

-To create the UI it we can choose using an Android Layout XML or using java code.
+To create the UI it we can choose using an Android Layout XML or using Java code.
 For both of them we can use the `BeyondarFragmentSupport` or the `BeyondarFragment` fragments.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>